GimmeKitties711/challenge_20-eric_wang_professional_portfolio_with_react/README.md

 ![thingy4](Assets/Screenshot%20(952).png)

 ## Credits
-Received assistance from Michael Seaman and Robbert Wijtman.
+Received assistance in Slack from students Kevin Smith and Michael Taraschi, TA Michael Seaman, and instructor Robbert Wijtman.

-Sources:
+The following web resources helped me write the code for this project:

 https://youtu.be/wfGjDGpPVg4?si=zMjoXgOdPmwZBl1N
 https://youtu.be/nRDjGOVUqCM?si=qJKeRSe6-EN-qMYx